isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 ##### **10\.
 Where will the selection be held?**

 For Year 1 DSA-Sec applicants<br>
-The Year 1 Selection Tests will be conducted at NUS Multi-Purpose Hall or NUS High School.
-Applicants will be informed of the exact venue by 21 June 2024.
-The Selection Camp and Selection Interview will be held at NUS High School.
+The Year 1 Selection Tests venues are pending confirmation.
+Applicants will be informed of the exact venue by 1 July 2025.
+The Selection Camp will be held at NUS High School.

 For Year 3 Admission<br>
 The Year 3 Selection Tests and Selection Interview will be held at NUS High School.